My Practice

 Fees and cancellations

 My fee is $140.00 per hour session, payable after each session (eTransfer, cheque, or cash only).
-You may wish to check into possible sources of third party coverage, such as Employee and Family Assistance Programs; Extended Health Insurance; Workers’ Compensation (includes Criminal Injuries); ICBC; and First Nations Health Authority.
+You may wish to check into possible sources of third party coverage, such as Extended Health Insurance.
 In these cases, I will work out the billing procedures with you.

 I endeavor to make my services more accessible by offering a sliding fee scale.
 Please ask me about this if you have no coverage for services and you are unable to afford the full fee.